If You Can't Find a Job After a Workers' Comp Injury

-You probably know that if you are an Oregon worker who is injured on the job, workers' compensation will pay your medical bills and provide you with time loss benefits.
-But what you may not realize is that if your workplace injury renders you unable to return to your former job—or a similarly paid one—you may be eligible for additional vocational rehabilitation (VR) benefits under Oregon law.
-These benefits can help you transition to another career that matches your skills, interests, and physical and mental limitations.
+You probably know that if you suffer a work injury while on the job, workers’ compensation benefits will pay your medical bills and provide you with time loss benefits.
+But what you may not realize is that if your workplace injury renders you unable to return to your previous job—or a similarly paid one—you may be eligible for additional vocational rehabilitation (VR) benefits under Oregon law.
+These benefits can help you transition to a new job that matches your skills, interests, and physical and mental limitations.

 How Do I Know If I’m Eligible for Vocational Rehabilitation?

-The rules governing VR are quite complex, so you should always consult with an Oregon workers' compensation attorney before seeking benefits.
-But here are some of the basics:
+The rules governing VR are quite complex, so you should always consult with an Oregon workers’ compensation attorney before seeking benefits.
+But here are some of the basics for injured workers:

-- First, you are eligible for vocational rehabilitation if you previously received permanent total disability (PTD) benefits from workers' compensation that have now been terminated “by a final order.”
+- First, you are eligible for vocational rehabilitation if you previously received permanent total disability (PTD) benefits from a workers’ compensation claim that have now been terminated “by a final order.”

 - Second, you must be legally authorized to work in the United States.

-Also note that you are not eligible for VR benefits if you are able to find work that pays at least 80 percent of your pre-accident wages.
+Also note that you are not eligible for VR benefits if you are able to find work that pays at least 80 percent of your wages prior to your workers’ comp case.
 For example, if you worked as a receptionist for $15 per hour before you were injured, and you found work afterwards as a clerical worker making $12 per hour, you would not be entitled to VR benefits as you are still earning 80 percent of what you used to make.

 What Kind of VR Benefits Will You Actually Receive?